Best Stablecoins, Rated and Reviewed for 2024

 In December 2020, Sam Hamidi-Kazemian, an Iranian-American software programmer, introduced FRAX on the Ethereum mainnet.
 It derives its name from its hybrid fractional reserve system.
 Parts of its supplies are backed by collateral, while mathematical cryptographic algorithms back parts.

-Hamidi-Kazemian created FRAX to provide highly scalable, decentralized money in the place of fixed-supply digital assets such as BTC.
+Hamidi-Kazemian created FRAX to replace fixed-supply digital assets such as BTC with highly scalable, decentralized money.
 FRAX is pegged 1:1 to USD, meaning it strives to maintain 1 FRAX = $1.

 Crypto entrepreneur Justin Sun, founder of Tron blockchain, created USDD, a US dollar-pegged algorithmic stablecoin.
 It was launched on BNB Chain, Ethereum, and TRON in May 2022.